 Table 3 summarizes the significant relationships found between the indexes considered for the FD and the CD.
-As can be seen, there are important links between the two graphic representations, in particular between:
+As one may notice, there are important links between the two graphic representations, particularly between:

-- Ways of representing the paternal figure and valorizing the Self-student: a greater importance assigned to the father (expressed in terms of the care taken in drawing and the attribution of characteristic of happiness and liking for the figure, typical of the younger children) corresponds to a higher regard for the Self in the school setting (likewise typical of six to seven year olds), emphasizing the value of the paternal figure as one that indicates the way ahead to the child, opening up the road to conquests in the world outside of the family.
+- Ways of representing the paternal figure and valorizing the Self-student: a greater importance assigned to the father (manifested in terms of the care taken in drawing him and the attribution of characteristics that express happiness and liking for the figure, typical of younger children) corresponds to a higher regard for the Self in the school setting (likewise typical of six to seven year olds).
+This emphasizes the value of the paternal figure as one that indicates the future to the child, opening up the road to conquests in the world outside of the family.

-- The omission of Self-child and the devalorization of Self-student: how the child represents himself in the FD is repeated in the CD.
+- The omission of the Self-child and the devaluation of the Self-student: how children represent themselves in the FD is repeated in the CD.

-- The characteristics of the graphic representation of the parental figures and those of the classmates: forms of affective disinvestment from the paternal and maternal figure and in part from siblings (omission, poor match between the depicted figures and reality) correspond to forms of devaluation of peers in the CD, confirming the role of primary relationships as the basis for future dealings.
+- The characteristics of the graphic representation of the parental figures and those of the classmates: forms of affective disinvestment from the paternal and maternal figure and in part from siblings (e.g., omission, poor match between the depicted figures and reality) correspond to forms of devaluation of peers in the CD, confirming the role of primary relationships as the basis for all future bonds.

-- Value assigned to the maternal figure and the figure of the educator: the teacher is graphically valorized chiefly by students who identify with the maternal figure and consider the mother to be the happiest and most important person (consequently, this is especially true of girls).
+- Value assigned to the maternal figure and the figure of the educator: chiefly, students who identify with the maternal figure and consider the mother to be the happiest and most important person graphically valorize the teacher (consequently, this is especially true of girls).